-- Facilitate new clean or renewable generation in BC by providing effective and efficient interconnection service for new generators being contracted through BC Hydro's clean power procurement process - Subject to BCUC approval, adopt and administer tariff changes to remain compliant with the Open Access Transmission Tariff - Expand market services, such as dynamic scheduling and the Area Control Error (ACE) Diversity Interchange services, to other jurisdictions in the Western Interconnection - Working with BC Hydro, complete studies to determine the operational impacts on the BCTC system for various levels of penetration of wind resource in BC - Provide exemplary operational services to BC Hydro's generation and distribution lines of business under the respective Service Agreements and to BC Hydro's transmission-connected customers - Play a lead role in the upcoming BCUC inquiry into the province's long-term transmission needs and incorporate the inquiry's findings into BCTC's Long-term Transmission Vision - Actively participate in regional planning initiatives to identify opportunities to increase regional transmission capacity, including studies of expanded transmission between British Columbia and California - Support British Columbia's participation in the Western Renewable Energy Zone (WREZ) process to identify renewable resource potential in the Western Interconnection and to ensure the province's resource potential is recognized as conceptual transmission plans are developed to deliver the region's renewable energy to load centres
+- Facilitate new clean or renewable generation in BC by providing effective and efficient interconnection service for new generators being contracted through BC Hydro's clean power procurement process - · Subject to BCUC approval, adopt and administer tariff changes to remain compliant with the Open Access Transmission Tariff - Expand market services, such as dynamic scheduling and the Area Control Error (ACE) Diversity Interchange services, to other jurisdictions in the Western Interconnection - Working with BC Hydro, complete studies to determine the operational impacts on the BCTC system for various levels of penetration of wind resource in BC - Provide exemplary operational services to BC Hydro's generation and distribution lines of business under the respective Service Agreements and to BC Hydro's transmission-connected customers - BCTC is a prominent participant in the BCUC's Long-term Transmission Inquiry (Section 5 Inquiry) which involves a range of participants, including representatives of BCTC's customers.
+In preparing its submission to the BCUC, BCTC is sponsoring the development of a set of possible long-term scenarios with the input of inquiry participants.
+Each scenario will identify provincial demand and resource requirements, along with potential external market opportunities for BC resources.
+As part of its submission, BCTC will model the transmission outcomes of each scenario.
+The Inquiry's findings, including the determinations regarding transmission infrastructure and capacity needs, will be incorporated into the company's Long-term Transmission Vision. - Actively participate in regional planning initiatives to identify opportunities to increase regional transmission capacity, including studies of expanded transmission between British Columbia and California - Support British Columbia's participation in the Western Renewable Energy Zone (WREZ) process to identify renewable resource potential in the Western Interconnection and to ensure the province's resource potential is recognized as conceptual transmission plans are developed to deliver the region's renewable energy to load centres

-Targets: Actual Target
+Measure Actual Target

-largets: F06 F07 F08 F09 F10 F11 F12
+F07 F08 F09 F10 F11 F12

-Stakeholder Satisfaction 91% 91% 87% 89% 90% 90% 90%
+Stakeholder Satisfaction 91% 87% 89% 90% 90% 90%

 Based on actual performance, the average Stakeholder Satisfaction rating over BCTC's first five years of operation has been 89%.
 BCTC chose to retain a target of 89% for F2009, and increase the target to 90% for the period F2010 to F2012.
-BCTC believes that with the upcoming construction associated with implementing the Capital Plan, and the expected public concern over the sitting of transmission infrastructure, achieving these targets for stakeholder satisfaction will be challenging.
+BCTC believes that with the upcoming construction associated with implementing the Capital Plan, and the expected public concern over the siting of transmission infrastructure, achieving these targets for stakeholder satisfaction will be challenging.